Flash-X/Flash-X-docs/docs/source/arch.rst

 of single source code that can be specialized for target devices as needed.

-The enable the maintained source code to be augmented with performance hints in the form of native directives.
+The ``CT``\ enable the maintained source code to be augmented with performance hints in the form of |flashx| native directives.
 Another DSL has been built for expressing *recipies* for overall control flow of the simulation.
 The recipes replace the timestepper functionality because control flow during evolution of solution now may involve offloading work and data to different devices, therefore, simple drivers are no longer adequate.
-The have two tasks: (1) parse the directives for optimization within the physics operators; and (2) to translate the recipe into a data flow description of the execution suitable for the .
-The then uses this generated information to orchestrate computation and data movement between devices as needed.
-The overarching design principle of the is to enable both domain-specific knowledge and platform knowledge to be utilized in application configuration without placing undue burden on either the tool developers or the domain experts.
+The ``CT``\ have two tasks: (1) parse the |flashx|
+directives for optimization within the physics operators; and (2) to translate the recipe into a data flow description of the execution suitable for the ``OR``.
+The ``OR`` then uses this generated information to orchestrate computation and data movement between devices as needed.
+The overarching design principle of the ``ORS`` is to enable both domain-specific knowledge and platform knowledge to be utilized in application configuration without placing undue burden on either the tool developers or the domain experts.

-The exposes the hierarchy of data motion and allocations deep within the components of the applications and separates them from the arithmetic and logic implementing the numerical method.
+The ``ORS`` exposes the hierarchy of data motion and allocations deep within the components of the applications and separates them from the arithmetic and logic implementing the numerical method.
 On the platform hardware side, they expose the hierarchical parallelism of a given platform’s hardware through appropriately designed interfaces.
 The objective of this exercise is to enable the software to take maximal advantage of the exposed parallelism in hardware without having to alter the arithmetic.
 The directives serve the purpose of letting the code translators know which kind of transformations are safe for specific devices.
 Some program synthesis is involved in the process that can take several passes of code generation.
 Similar to the code expression, the offline tools themselves subscribe to separation of concerns in the sense that each tool addresses itself to a very focused program synthesis step.

 We begin by casting every non-trivial function in the physics operators of the code as a collection of code blocks.
 Some code blocks may be